privacybydesign/pbdf-website/pages/en/goals.md

 ---
 layout: page
-title: Doelstelling
+title: Goals
-meta_title: Doelstelling
+meta_title: Goals
-teaser: De stichting Privacy by Design wil in algemene zin de ontwikkeling en het gebruik van open, privacy-vriendelijke en goed-beveiligde ICT bevorderen.
+teaser: (This page has not yet been translated.)
+The Privacy by Design Foundation in general aims to improve the development and the use of open, privacy-friendly and secure software.
 header:
   image_fullwidth: header_unsplash_4.jpg
   title: Privacy by Design Foundation